Initial data for perturbed Kerr black holes on hyperboloidal slices: Geometric and physical properties

 Given the numerical initial data, calculated as described in section \ref{sec:Results}, we evaluate the multipole moments (\ref{eq:AngMult}) and (\ref{eq:MassMult}) with respect to the inner numerical boundary ${\cal H}$.
 We restrict ourselves to small perturbations, in order to assure that ${\cal H}$ still describes the apparent horizon.
 We compare our initial data with a corresponding Kerr space-time possessing the same mass $M_0$ and angular momentum $J_1$.
 Then, the distinctness of higher multipole moments allows us to identify a perturbed black hole.
 Note that the multipoles have dimensions of ${\rm [Mass]}^{n+1}$, so we present our results in terms of the normalized quantities $J_n/M_0^{n+1}$ and $M_n/M_0^{n+1}$.

 Fig.~\ref{fig:MultSmallPert} depicts results for small perturbations around the Kerr solution.
-In particular, in the upper and lower panels, results are displayed which correspond to the specified rotation parameters $j=0.5$ and $j=0.9$ respectively.
+In particular, in the upper-left and upper-right panels, results are displayed which correspond to the specified rotation parameters $j=0.5$ and $j=0.9$ respectively.
 The coordinate locations of the horizon were placed at $\sigma_{\cal H}=1.07$ and $\sigma_{\cal H}=1.4$.
+The figure also shows the differences $\Delta M_n$ and $\Delta J_n$ between the moments for the perturbed black hole and the corresponding Kerr solution with same mass $M_0$ and angular momentum $J_1$.
+While the insets in the top panels show these differences for a fixed coordinate location of the new apparent horizon, the bottom panels depict $\Delta M_2$ and $\Delta M_4$ (left panel) and $\Delta J_3$ and $\Delta J_5$ (right panel) as functions of the perturbation parameter $\Delta \sigma_{\cal H}$ for $j=0.5$.
 We find that the multipole moments confirm our expectation that the new initial data do indeed represent a deformed rotating Kerr black hole.